 With our inhouse engineers and fabricators working within the team, this ensures full alignment where the mechanical designer does not need to redesign the part for fabrication.
 Excellent internal communication between the design office and shop floor is crucial, as it ensures we get the most out of both sides of the manufacturing process.
 It also saves our clients valuable time and money.

-Jarlam Australia has the capability to assist you with both mechanical design and fabrication processes by utilising Autodesk, AutoCAD and Autodesk Inventor software.
+Jarlam Australia has the capability to assist you with both mechanical design and fabrication processes by utilising Autodesk, AutoCAD, and Autodesk Inventor software.

 All factory improvement projects start with reviewing current and existing layouts.
 This review ensures the accuracy and safe access to all equipment in a conceptual layout.
-Often there are many restrictions within processing plants (other equipment lines, refrigeration lines, heating or cooling lines, etc.) that all provide their own unique challenge to each layout.
-Through years of experiencem our draftsman works through the design systematically to ensure each item is meticulously placed for product flow.
-This design utilises as little footprint as possible while satisfying our customers requirements.
+Often there are many restrictions within processing plants (other equipment lines, refrigeration lines, heating or cooling lines, etc.) that all provide their own unique challenge to its layout.
+Through years of experience our design engineers works through the design systematically to ensure each item is meticulously placed for production and process flows.
+This design utilises as little footprint as possible while satisfying our customers’ requirements.

 - Trolleys, and more

-Majority of conceptual design is best presented in three-dimensional space, and Jarlam are capable of supplying 3D drawing in a PDF format.
+Majority of conceptual design is best presented in three-dimensional space, and Jarlam Australia are capable of supplying 3D drawing in a PDF format.
 Customers will be able to view the part or machine without the need or access to a CAD system.

 Bill of Material (BOM)

-From here, there our engineer will discuss the project with our customer to ensure that all requirements have been covered and that our customer is happy with the final design.
+From here, our engineer will discuss the project with our customer to ensure that all requirements have been covered and that our customer is happy with the final design.